AP-Class-Activities/Final-Project-T-02/README.md

 - *User.py*
 - *Seller.py*

-Front-end is the where the GUI is handled. every file that ends with *Ui* is part of the front-end.
+Front-end is the where the GUI is handled.
+Every file that ends with *Ui* is part of the front-end.